 These heroes were taught as great models to emulate and to live up to as we grew up.
-However, the real world is very tough, stifled with conflict, war, violence, strife, controversy, fight, combat… People have to face up to all these difficult situations.
-To be a hero means a lot of suffering, bravery, insistence, all sorts of skills of stamina to combat unexpected disasters.
+However, the real world is callous, stifled with conflict, war, violence, strife, controversy, fights, combat… People have to face up to all these difficult situations.
+To be a hero means a lot of suffering, bravery, insistence, and all sorts of skills of stamina to combat unexpected disasters.

 In Iron Man (2009), Wang Qingsong created a hero in his own image affectionately referred to as Iron Man.
-This term Iron Man refers to an oil worker hero (Qingsong worked in the oil-fields for over eight years) who dedicated his life to developing the Chinese oil industry in the early 1960s.
+The term Iron Man refers to an oil worker hero (Qingsong worked in the oil fields for over eight years) who dedicated his life to developing the Chinese oil industry in the early 1960s.